Haute Savoie / France

 There are Nordic skiing trails, a beginners area, a Wild West zone for children and plenty of mountain restaurants.
 The local Les Gets-Morzine ski pass offers access to 120 km of pistes and 48 lifts, but if you want to explore a bit further afield, you might be better going for the Portes du Soleil ski pass, which allows you to explore 12 interconnected ski resorts in France and Switzerland.

-You can also try a whole host of other winter sports when on holiday in Les Gets, including snow-shoeing, snow mobiling, cross country skiing, husky dog sledding, ski joering and even ice diving!
+You can also try a whole host of other winter sports when on holiday in Les Gets also half-term, including snow-shoeing, snowmobiling, cross country skiing, husky dog sledding, ski joering and even ice diving!
 You’ll never be bored!
 And with a Geneva airport transfer in under an hour, you'll get to maximise fun time in Les Gets.

 When you stay at an OVO Network property in Les Gets in the summer, you can try your hand at everything from canyoning and paragliding to tennis, fishing and watersports.

-In a beautiful location close to Morzine, Les Gets offers a spectacular setting to try a whole host of sports.
+In a great location close to Morzine, this Alpine village offers a spectacular setting to try a whole host of sports.
 Take to the trails on your mountain bike or on foot, play golf on the 18-hole course with views of Mont Blanc, plus enjoy tennis, table tennis, bowling, archery or petanque.

-For plenty of thrills — and spills, try white water rafting or hydrospeed, or head to the Adventure Parc, which offers more than 86 games across seven courses.
+For plenty of thrills, try white-water rafting or hydrospeed, or head to the Adventure Parc, which offers more than 86 games across seven courses.
 Swing through the trees and try the Tarzan leap, the double Tyrolian and more.

 For a more leisurely pace, take a dip in the lake with its grass beach.
 You can even organise swimming lessons for your children if you choose.
 There’s also yoga, some fabulous spas, a cinema and Pere Delavay’s Botanical Garden.